vueuse/vueuse/packages/integrations/useSortable/index.md

   onUpdate: (e) => {
     // do something
     moveArrayElement(list.value, e.oldIndex, e.newIndex)
-    useTick(() =>  /* do something */ ) // useTick required here as moveArrayElement is executed in a microtask, so we need to wait until the next tick until that is finished.
+    nextTick(() =>  /* do something */ ) // useTick required here as moveArrayElement is executed in a microtask, so we need to wait until the next tick until that is finished.
   }
 })
 ```